Observing the Sun for Yourself

 lenses in the telescope.

-The safest practical way to see the Sun is by eyepiece projection.
+The safest practical way to see the Sun through a night-time telescope

 Hydrogen-Alpha Solar Filters